The Physics Of Bungee Jumping

 /2, and the vertical acceleration of the bottom tip of the bend is a

-Since friction and air resistance are neglected, the physics of bungee jumping between positions (1) and (2) can be analyzed using conservation of energy for the system, which consists of bungee jumper and bungee cord.
+Since friction and air resistance are neglected, the physics occurring between positions (1) and (2) can be analyzed using conservation of energy for the system, which consists of bungee jumper and bungee cord.
 This will allow us to determine the velocity v

 of the jumper as a function of y